markjacksonfishing/katacoda/secure/secure-policy-editor/step8.md

 ![View Policy Event Details](/sysdig/courses/secure/secure-policy-editor/assets/image11.png)

 If you chose to create captures when the policy was invoked, then you would see them here.
-In any case you cam click 'VIEW COMMANDS' to verify the command you executed on the container.
+In any case you can click 'VIEW COMMANDS' to verify the command you executed on the container.

 ![View Commands](/sysdig/courses/secure/secure-policy-editor/assets/image12.png)